-- Tracking the implementation of the ACA, including receipt of status reports on elements of the ACA that have already been implemented, reports on elements of the ACA that have not yet been implemented, consideration of state actions that may impact this implementation of the ACA provisions, and the anticipated long-term impact of the various elements of the ACA; - 2.
-Considering health care delivery system alternatives to the ACA, including consideration of the feasibility and desirability of applying for a state innovation waiver; and - Considering health care delivery system actions that may complement or work within the requirements of the ACA.
+- Continue tracking the implementation of the ACA, including receipt of status reports on elements of the ACA which have already been implemented, reports on elements of the ACA which have not yet been implemented, consideration of state actions that may impact this implementation of the ACA provisions, and the anticipated long-term impact of the various elements of the ACA; - 2.
+Continue considering health care delivery system alternatives to the ACA, including consideration of the feasibility and desirability of applying for a state innovation waiver; - 3.
+Continue considering health care delivery system actions that may complement or work within the requirements of the ACA; - Continue collecting data and other information regarding the current health care delivery system and proposed changes to this system, with a focus on access to primary health care and emergency services; and - 5.
+Receive periodic reports from the University of North Dakota School of Medicine and Health Sciences Advisory Council on the status of its biennial report.

-In conducting all of the committee's study charges, the committee may benefit from continuing committee's established practice of working with public and private stakeholders to coordinate committee meetings.
+In conducting all of the committee's study charges, the committee may benefit from continuing the committee's established practice of working with public and private stakeholders to coordinate committee meetings.

-ATTACH:4
+ATTACH:5